-2.4.3 Central Lipid Laboratory
+2.3.3 Central Lipid Laboratory

-Central Lipid Laboratory measurement of lipids, cholesterol in lipoprotein fractions, and apoproteins with key roles in lipid metabolism permits ARIC to discriminate among important hypotheses which relate lipid factors to atherosclerosis.
-Total cholesterol and triglycerides, HDL and HDL3 cholesterols, lipoprotein Lp(a), and the apoproteins A-I and B are measured directly; VLDL, LDL, and HDL3 cholesterols are derived quantities.
+Central Lipid Laboratory measurements of lipids, cholesterol, cholesterol in lipoprotein fractions, and glucose permits ARIC to maintain a characterization of study participants during the course of the study.
+Total cholesterol, triglyceride, HDL cholesterol and glucose are measured directly.
+LDL cholesterol is a derived quantity.
 Each of these determinations is made for all cohort participants on frozen plasma.
 Additional, newer lipid measurements are made on selected cases and controls, using stored plasma.
-The Central Lipid Laboratory recommends measurements for case-control studies and develops or refines the methods to be used.

-Methods of collection, processing and storage were developed and tested, and limits for accuracy and precision were established, prior to analysis of specimens from ARIC participants.
+Methods of collection, processing and storage were developed and tested, and limits for accuracy and precision were established prior to analysis of specimens from ARIC participants.
 Assay methods are as follows:

-- 1. Cholesterol and triglycerides by enzymatic methods. - 2.
-HDL and HDL3 cholesterols by enzymatic methods following sequential precipitation of VLDL + LDL and HDL2 by magnesium and dextran sulfate.
+- 1. Cholesterol and triglyceride by enzymatic methods. - HDL by enzymatic method following precipitation of VLDL + LDL by magnesium and dextran sulfate. - 3.
+Glucose by enzymatic method.